• CVE-2022-38694: Unisoc BootROM Arbitrary Address Write (AAW)

-• Linux Kernel: Weaponizing an AAW & Heap Ovf (Blunder Driver Challenge)
+• Linux Kernel: Exploiting an AAW & Heap Ovf (Blunder Driver)

-This blog will be about exploiting a Linux Kernel Driver by chaining a Heap Overflow bug with a ‘sandboxed’ Arbitrary Address Write (AAW) for Local Priviledge Escalation by overwriting core_pattern with most mitigations enabled.
+This blog post will cover the exploitation of vulnerable a Linux Kernel Driver by chaining a Heap Overflow bug with a ‘sandboxed’ Arbitrary Address Write (AAW) for Local Priviledge Escalation to root by overwriting core_pattern with most mitigations enabled.

 • Linux Remote Process Injection: (Injecting into a Firefox Browser Process)

-This blog will cover Remote Process Injection in Linux; a common evasion technique popular in the Windows Malware world.
-The aim will be to write an injector that injects into another remote process and for the purpose of this blog, the chosen victim process will be Firefox.
+This blog will cover Remote Process Injection in Linux — a common evasion technique popular in Windows malware.
+The aim will be to write an injector in C/C++ that injects into another remote process and for the purpose of this blog, the running process will be a browser process — Firefox.

 • Linux Malware: Defense Evasion Techniques